sttoracle/ORACASB/README.md

 ![](images/CASB/BFD830FC-EE87-42D3-A25D-39659D05098C.png)

-You'll notice there are 3 new actions available for the app in the CASB App Discovery "*Discovered App*" table view.
+You'll notice there are 3 new actions available for the app you created an incident for in the CASB App Discovery "*Discovered App*" table view.
 Mouse over the icons to see a description.
 Go ahead and explore the new actions that are available.

 ## **Exercise 6.
 Risk Events & User Risk**